Utsira/Soda/README.md

 Copy the contents of /SodaInstaller.lua.
 It is easiest to do this from the RAW page.
 In Codea, long-press "+ Add New Project", and select "Paste into project".

+## Known Issues

+* If the height of a scroll box's contents is shorter than the height of the box itself, elastic snap-back behaves strangely
+* Sometimes vertical lists return the wrong result
+* Can only scroll a textbox by adding and deleting text

 ## Usage Example

 (Taken from /tabs/Demo.lua )